cihan1200/Pulse/README.md

 Pulse is a very simple social media application.
 Create and share posts with other people.

-Currently in development.
-Lots of features will be added in the future.

 Visit: https://pulse-0o0k.onrender.com/ (Vait a few seconds for Render to prepare the application.)